 Oversized TV monitors in multi-function entertainment spaces are often the bane of interior decorators and wives as well.
 Conceal those unsightly screens with sliding door track systems.

-Antique Sliding Barn Doors for home interiors – These are gaining in popularity as a great, adaptable feature that fills several needs at once.
+Antique Sliding Barn Doors for Home Interiors – These are gaining in popularity as great, adaptable features that fill several needs at once.
 The oversized dimensions of antique barn doors make them a perfect fit as a kind of wall extension, and they can be cut down to custom sizes as needed.
-They are ideal for many of the uses described above, and lend an authentic vintage look, reinforced with vintage style barn door sliding hardware.2
+They are ideal for many of the uses described above, and lend an authentic vintage look, reinforced with vintage style barn door sliding hardware.

 Overhead Sliding Door